The Good Wife

 When my daughter turned three, I learned about a parent drop-in centre called Ontario Early Years, funded by the Ministry of Education.
 Located in a Streetsville strip mall, the space was bright and cheerful.
 My daughter would make crafts or play with Play-Doh, and the parents would gather in a song circle with their children and recite nursery rhymes.
 My husband took my daughter and me there a couple of times.
 Eventually, he let me walk over on my own.
 I looked forward to those two afternoons a week, when I’d be allowed to step outside by myself without fear, when I’d feel fresh air on my face.

 My family were shocked.
 The bright, confident girl they knew had been replaced with a skittish, scared young woman.
-It took a couple of months for me to realize I could go to the mall on my own, or to the grocery store.
+It took a couple of months for me to realize I could go to the mall or the grocery store on my own.
 These were small triumphs, but they helped build up my confidence.
 By the end of my visit, I was resolved not to go back to Canada.
 As soon as I delivered the news to my husband over the phone, he unleashed a flood of apologies.
 He told me he’d never hurt me again.
 He promised we’d move out of the house, that we’d live alone together like we used to.

 My father had been diagnosed with kidney failure before I’d arrived in December, and over the next few months I watched helplessly as his condition deteriorated.
 One day, I sat with him in the ICU.
 “Papa, if something happens to you, what am I going to do?”
 I asked him.
 “Realize the strength you have inside of you,” he told me.
 “Go back to Canada and find a way to get out of your marriage.”
 He died two days later.
 My husband arrived in Karachi that week for the funeral.
 Sex was the first thing he wanted.
 It wasn’t until he’d finished that he asked me how I was feeling.
 I said I was fine, got up and walked to the bathroom.
 I turned on the shower so he wouldn’t hear me cry.